MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 **Caption:**

-*Figure 9: Security notification generated after the controlled retrieval of the Sanifeo payment credential.
-This validated the complete CloudTrail → EventBridge → SNS detection pipeline.*
+*Figure 9: Security notification generated after a single controlled retrieval of the Sanifeo payment credential.
+This validated that every `GetSecretValue` event can trigger the CloudTrail → EventBridge → SNS detection pipeline without waiting for an access threshold.*

 ---